Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/azure_policy/_index.md

   - Login to your Azure subscription using the service principal credentials
   - Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
   - Create the Azure Policy cluster extension instance
-  - Assign the Azure Policy _Kubernetes cluster containers CPU and memory resource limits should not exceed the specified limits_ (cpuLimit=200m memoryLimit=1Gi) to the resource group of the Azure Arc-enabled Kubernetes cluster
+  - Assign the Azure Policy _Kubernetes cluster containers CPU and memory resource limits shouldn't exceed the specified limits_ (cpuLimit=200m memoryLimit=1Gi) to the resource group of the Azure Arc-enabled Kubernetes cluster

 - Verify under the extensions tab of the Azure Arc-enabled Kubernetes cluster that the Azure Policy cluster extension is correctly installed.